stormchaserroleplaying/stormchaserRPG/Classes/Warrior/index.md

 Prior to any attack roll, a warrior can declare a martial feat, or feat for short.
 This feat is a dramatic combat maneuver within the scope of the current combat.
 For example, a warrior may try to disarm an enemy with his next attack, or trip the opponent, or smash him backward to open access to a nearby corridor.
 The feat does not increase damage but could have some other combat effect: pushing back an enemy, tripping or entangling it, temporarily blinding it, and so on.

 The warrior’s feat die determines the feat’s success.
 This is a d4 and can be enlarged by taking talents from the martial feat talent tree.
-If the feat die is a 3 or higher and the attack hits, the feat succeeds.
-If the feat die is a 2 or less, or the overall attack misses, the feat fails as well.
+If the feat die meets a DC (typically 3, but higher at GM discretion) and the attack hits, then the feat succeeds.
+If the feat die is not equal to or higher than the DC, or the overall attack misses, the feat fails as well.

 ### Extra Attack
 *Prerequisite:* 5 Other Warrior Talents<br>